michelecafagna26/vinvl-visualbackbone/README.md

 - PyTorch 1.7
 - torchvision

-## Model downloading (suggested)
+## Model downloading (strongly suggested)

 If not present, the model is automatically downloaded.
-However, *it's advised to manually download it since it's faster*
+However, *wget is way faster, therefore, it's advised to manually download it*
 ```bash

 cd scene_graph_benchmark